AnomaMind: Agentic Time Series Anomaly Detection with Tool-Augmented Reasoning: Introduction

 \section{Introduction}

-Time series anomaly detection (TSAD) plays a critical role in many real-world systems, where detected anomalies often trigger downstream actions such as alarms, diagnosis, or intervention~\cite{zamanzadeh2024deep}.
+Time series anomaly detection (TSAD) plays a critical role in many real-world systems, where detected anomalies often trigger downstream actions such as alarms, diagnosis, or intervention~\cite{liu2024elephant}.
 In such settings, effective anomaly detection requires more than assigning anomaly scores to individual observations.
-Practical solutions need to localize anomalous intervals, interpret diagnostic evidence, and support decision-making under evolving contextual conditions with limited or uncertain information~\cite{zhou2023one}.
-As time series data become increasingly diverse and context-dependent, these requirements place growing demands on anomaly detection methods beyond pure predictive accuracy, calling for evidence-driven and decision-oriented detection paradigms~\cite{schmidl2022anomaly}.
+Practical solutions need to localize anomalous intervals, interpret diagnostic evidence, and support decision-making under evolving contextual conditions with limited or uncertain information.
+As time series data become increasingly diverse and context-dependent, these requirements call for evidence-driven and decision-oriented detection paradigms beyond pure predictive accuracy~\cite{qiu2025tab}.

-Despite substantial progress~\cite{zamanzadeh2024deep,chandola2009anomaly}, most existing time series anomaly detection methods remain model-centric.
-They typically frame anomaly detection as a purely discriminative prediction task~\cite{gupta2013outlier} with fixed and predefined feature inputs, rather than as an evidence-driven diagnostic process.
-Such formulations rely on rigid feature representations and scoring mechanisms, offering limited flexibility during inference.
-As a result, these methods often struggle when anomalies exhibit strong context dependence, evolve over time, or require careful analysis across different temporal resolutions~\cite{dong2024can}.
-More fundamentally, they lack mechanisms to adaptively prepare informative features, reason over intermediate evidence, or revise earlier decisions as new information becomes available, which limits their effectiveness in complex real-world settings under concept shift.
+Despite substantial progress~\cite{chandola2009anomaly}, most existing TSAD methods remain model-centric.
+They typically formulate anomaly detection as a discriminative prediction task~\cite{munir2018deepant,tao2026cast} based on fixed feature representations and predefined scoring mechanisms.
+This design limits their flexibility during inference, especially when anomalous patterns vary across temporal resolutions, evolve over time, or are strongly influenced by contextual conditions~\cite{zhou2023one}.
+More fundamentally, these methods lack mechanisms to adaptively construct informative evidence, reason over intermediate results, and revise earlier decisions when new diagnostic information becomes available, which restricts their effectiveness in complex real-world settings, such as scenarios involving concept shift~\cite{zhou2024can}.